Verifiable Encodings for Secure Homomorphic Analytics: Replication Encoding

+We combine the replication-based encoding with an HE scheme to obtain a homomorphic authenticator~\cite{gennaro2013fully}.
+As we change the plaintext encoder, the evaluation and decryption algorithms of the HE pipeline need to be adapted.
+We present how in the following.

-More formally, let $F_K{:} \mathcal{I}{\rightarrow}\mathbb{Z}_t$ be a variable length pseudorandom function (PRF) with key $K$.
-Let $H$ be a collision-resistant hash function (CRHF).
-We define a Replication Encoding-based authenticator (REP) $\Pi_{\text{REP}} {=}$ (\text{REP.KeyGen}, \text{REP.Auth}, \text{REP.Eval}, \text{REP.Ver}$)$ as in Scheme~\ref{scheme:REP}.
+Let $F_K{:} \mathcal{I}{\rightarrow}\mathbb{Z}_t$ be a variable length pseudorandom function (PRF) and $\text{HE}$ a secure homomorphic encryption scheme as in \S\ref{sec:prelim:fhe} with plaintext space $\mathcal{R}_t{=}\mathbb{Z}_t[X]/( X^N\!{+}1)$ of degree $N$.
+Let $\mathcal{F}$ be a set of admissible polynomial functions over $\mathbb{Z}_t$ with degree $\mathrm{d}\ll t$ and a non-trivial and varied image space (\ie for which the image cannot be trivially guessed w.p. more than 1/3).
+We define a \textit{Replication Encoding}-based authenticator (REP) as in Scheme~\ref{scheme:REP} that we describe here.